Aloha! Talofa! Iokwe! Paing Kom! Kaselel! Ran Annim! Mogethin! Hafa Adai! Tirow! Alii!

-The National Science Foundation's (NSF) Louis Stokes Alliances for Minority Participation (LSAMP) program was mandated by Congress in 1991 and was designed to facilitate historically underrepresented students pursuing baccelaureate and graduate degrees in the fields of science, technology, engineering, and math (STEM).
-Today, there are 39 LSAMP Alliances across the United States with more than 500 participating institutions throughout the country.
-The Islands of Opportunity–LSAMP (IOA–LSAMP) represents the only LSAMP Alliance serving the entire US-affiliated Pacific region.
+The National Science Foundation's (NSF) Louis Stokes Alliances for Minority Participation (LSAMP) program was established in 1991 by Congress and was designed to facilitate the success of historically underrepresented students pursuing baccalaureate and graduate degrees in the fields of science, technology, engineering, and math (STEM).
+Today, there are 40 LSAMP Alliances across the United States with more than 500 participating institutions throughout the country.